 Whether the development incorporates acoustic treatments to limit the impacts from noise from all current and potential noise generating sources such as railway operations, traffic and commercial activities.

-Whether the development contributes to an active and permeable streetscape, incorporates weather protection elements, and makes a positive contribution to the public realm.
+Whether the development contributes to an active and permeable streetscape, provides acceptable solar access to specified locations, incorporates weather protection elements, and makes a positive contribution to the public realm.

 Whether the development avoids blank walls, alcoves and recesses that provide hiding places or collect dirt and litter.